-Budgeted cost: £16,755
+Budgeted cost: £20,543

-Activity Evidence that supports this approach Challenge number(s) addressed Children to have access to IT equipment This will be used to support Maths and English basic skills in school in order for the children to maintain good progress with their learning.
+Activity Evidence that supports this approach Challenge number(s) addressed Targeted Phonics Intervention We are developing our reading and phonic strategy to ensure all children can learn to read and read to learn so that no child is left behind.
+Phonics has a positive impact overall with very extensive evidence and is an important component in the development of early reading skills, particularly for children from disadvantaged backgrounds.
+If an older reader is struggling with decoding, phonics approaches will still be appropriate.
+1 & 2 Children to have access to IT equipment This will be used to support Maths and English basic skills in school in order for the children to maintain good progress with their learning.
 As well as this, IT equipment will ensure that all children will be able to access all subjects in home learning in the event of a full or partial lockdown.
 1, 2 & 6 TA Support in all classrooms throughout the school day.
-This will lead to a marked improvement in the children's ability to be supported as they take part and achieve within all areas of the curricu- lum.
-1 & 2 1:1 and small group support Additional support with qualified staff in reading, writing and Maths, in addition to standard les- sons will ensure good progress is made during the year.
-1&2
+This will lead to a marked improvement in the children's ability to be supported as they take part and achieve within all areas of the curriculum.
+1 & 2 1:1 and small group support Additional support with qualified staff in reading, writing and Maths, in addition to standard lessons will ensure good progress is made during the year.
+1 & 2 Tackling Tables Repeated systematic practice of times tables is effective and this declarative knowledge serves as a building block for procedural knowledge.
+This process is the key to making the retrieval of basic times tables facts fluent for pupil.
+1